AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-49/acsd-57941-product-options-are-incorrectly-assigned-to-the-admin-store.md

 ## Issue

-**Product options** are incorrectly assigned to the admin store instead of their *respective stores*.
+Product options are incorrectly assigned to the admin store instead of their respective stores.

 <u>Steps to reproduce</u>: